-Cops: Pennsylvania Uber driver pleaded for her life before passenger shot her dead
+Uber driver pleaded for her life before passenger shot her dead, police say

 ‘I’m begging you, I have four kids’: Uber driver pleaded for her life before passenger shot her dead, police say

-Calvin Crew, 22, has been charged in the death of Christina Spicuzza, 38 - who was his alleged Uber driver
+Calvin Crew has been charged in the death of Christina Spicuzza, who was his alleged Uber driver

-A Pennsylvania Uber driver and mother of four pleaded for her life before a passenger shot her dead, authorities say.
+A Pennsylvania Uber driver and mother-of-four pleaded for her life before a passenger shot her dead, authorities say.

 The “senseless” killing occurred after Christina Spicuzza, 38, picked up a passenger in Allegheny County on 10 February.
-Her body was found two days later in a wooded area, facedown wearing a Covid mask, with a bullet wound to the head in Monroeville; she’d been reported missing on 11 February after failing to return home.
+Her body was found two days later in a wooded area, face down wearing a Covid mask, with a bullet wound to the head in Monroeville; she’d been reported missing on 11 February after failing to return home.

 Chilling dashboard camera footage shows the mother pleading with her passenger, who produced a gun, and telling the 22-year-old suspect that she had four children, according to a criminal complaint obtained by The Independent.

-According to the complaint in Allegheny County – near Pittsburgh – Mr Crew had his girlfriend, Tanaya Mullen, order the Uber for him, then entered the vehicle at 9.14 pm.
+According to the complaint in Allegheny County, near Pittsburgh, Mr Crew had his girlfriend, Tanaya Mullen, order the Uber for him, then entered the vehicle at 9.14pm.

 Just under 20 minutes later, in dashcam footage, he “produces a firearm from his right side and leans forward toward Spicuzza,” the complaint reads.
 “Crew places his left hand on Spicuzza’s left shoulder.